Shinyzenith/erin/README.md

   Make sure to link the GitHub page or credit Erin if u do decide to fork or host a local instance of Erin!
 </p>

-<h3>Contribute</h3>
+<h2>Contribute</h2>

   Hey! we're certainly not pros when it comes to bot making, the bot does have some very clunky parts when it comes to caching and general code quality.
 We are working around the clock to make it better.
   We appreciate any support we can get from the community, including Patreon donations (coming soon!) and/or GitHub PR's with code quality fixes!!!
   <br>
-  Note: The API & dashboard are still under development! and credits to <a href="https://nekos.life">https://nekos.life</a> for the image API!
+  Note: The API & dashboard are still under development! and credits to <a href="https://nekos.life">https://nekos.life </a> for the image API!

-  <h4>Run locally</h4>
+  <h3>Monetary support</h3>

+  Patreon donations are coming soon!

+  <h3>Run locally</h3>

-  If you want to run Erin locally, you'll need to set a couple things up.
+  If you want to run Erin locally, you'll need to set a couple of things up.

-  <h5>Step 1: Fork, clone, and open on your machine</h5>
+  <h4>Step 1: Fork, clone, and open on your machine</h4>

   You'll first want fork the repo and clone it to your machine!
   First, go to <a href="https://github.com/AakashSharma7269/erin">https://github.com/AakashSharma7269/erin </a> and click the <code>Fork</code> button in the top right.